simme/blog/content/post/composable-architecture-uikit-collection-views.md

 }
 ```

-This will add a left swipe action on the cell's that sends a `delete` action wrapped in a `itemAction`.
+This will add a left swipe action on the cells that sends a `delete` action wrapped in a `itemAction`.
 Next we need to update our list reducer to handle this case:

 ```swift
 case let .itemAction(id: id, action: .delete):